AndersDeath/quadratic-equation/readme.md

 ## Features of the source code of the project
 This solution contains
 * Bootstrap UI framework
-* Standart js event listeners
+* Standard js event listeners
 * Observer pattern